-I once read in the preface to a novel that every cook is obsessed and I immediately nodded silently in agreement.
-I know my obsession: it’s with citrus.
+I once read in the preface to a novel that every cook is obsessed and as I read, I nodded silently in agreement.
+My obsession you might ask? it’s all about citrus.

 I am equally, if not more fascinated by all things Italian and that most definitely includes lemons and oranges.
 Therefore, whether I need them or not, the sight of perfumed bergamot – and especially paper-wrapped Sicilian blood oranges – inspire me to carry bags full home at every shopping expedition.